Andy Kubert: Career

 He illustrated the covers to Batman: Cacophony, a three-issue miniseries published in November 2008.
 Kubert drew the two-issue Batman story by Neil Gaiman entitled, "Whatever Happened to the Caped Crusader?"
 This reunited Gaiman and Kubert, who previously worked together on the series Marvel 1602.

 While his brother Adam has returned to Marvel Comics following his three-year deal with DC, Dan DiDio confirmed in 2009 that following "Whatever Happened to the Caped Crusader?", Kubert had two more Batman projects in the works, one of which he would write himself.
 He contributed covers to the Blackest Night: Batman mini-series, as well as variant covers for "Blackest Night" issues of Green Lantern.

 In late 2009, DC announced that Andy Kubert was working on two DC stories, one featuring Batman, the other featuring the DCU.
-Kubert's father Joe inked over his pencils on the first two issues of DC Universe: Legacies, a 10 issue series chronicling the history of the DC Universe.
+Kubert's father Joe inked over his pencils on the first two issues of DC Universe: Legacies, a 10-issue series chronicling the history of the DC Universe.
 Andy Kubert contributed to Batman #700, teaming again with Grant Morrison to tell another tale of Damian Wayne as Batman in the future as part of the oversized anniversary issue.
 In 2011 Kubert illustrated the DC miniseries Flashpoint.
 In 2013 Kubert wrote and drew Damian: Son of the Batman, a four-issue mini series about Robin in an alternate future.
 Kubert was one of the artists on The Dark Knight III: The Master Race which was co-written by Frank Miller and Brian Azzarello.
-As of 2018, Kubert is collaborating with writer Scott Snyder on the New Challengers, part of the Dark Metal project.
+Kubert collaborated with writer Scott Snyder on the New Challengers, part of the Dark Metal project in 2018.

-In 2020, DC Comics announced that Kubert would be among the creators of a revived Batman: Black and White anthology series to debut on December 8, 2020.
+Kubert was one of the creators of a revived Batman: Black and White anthology series which debuted on December 8, 2020.